kg5hqx/Capstone2/README.md

 I performed a manual seasonal decomposition as my baseline for this project.
 From there, I explored possible performance improvement using ARMA, SARIMAX, and RNN models using Dense, Simple RNN, LSTM with one layer, and LSTM with three layers.

 ## Results
 The neural network models have the lowest RMSE, with LSTM, stacked LSTM, and Conv1D performing the best.
 However, neural networks require a high level of training.
-Also, setting up the train/test data was more complex.
+Also, setting up the training and test data was more complex.
 The SARIMAX and the stats model seasonal decomposition are the easiest to use and interpret.

 ![Alt text](/notebooks/R06/R06-prediction-performance.png)